STEP Selection Process:

 Ohio State’s two-year live-in requirement will go into effect in Autumn 2016 (this will affect students who will be second-year students as of Autumn 2016).

-No. Peer interaction among class ranks is important to a residential community, so STEP will be active on all areas of campus.
+No. Peer interaction among students is important to a residential community, so second-year students will reside on all areas of campus.